CTCA Members are Canada-based professionals in the field of theatre criticism and arts journalism. Below are biographies of our current membership:

 Jeniva is the co-founder (with Herbert Whittaker) and founding president of the Canadian Theatre Critics Association and served for many years as chair/coordinator of the Nathan Cohen Award for Excellence in Theatre Criticism.

 An independent arts journalist with a publishing history spanning more than 40 years, Robin Breon’s reviews, articles and cultural essays have appeared in a wide range of media, including popular as well as academic journals.
 He was a founding member of the Toronto Drama Bench (1972) and over the years his work has appeared in Canadian Theatre Review, Theatre History in Canada, American Theatre magazine, Chronicle for Higher Education, The Globe and Mail, The Drama Review, Toronto Star, Our Times and others.
-Robin also contributes regularly to Aisle Say, an internet journal of theatre review and opinion.
+Robin is also the long-time Toronto critic for Aisle Say, an internet journal of theatre review and opinion.
+See his reviews at Aisle Say, Toronto.

 From 1981 to 1988, Breon was administrator and publicist for Black Theatre Canada and from 1988 to 2008 he was program administrator for the Museum Studies Program at University of Toronto.
 He has taught arts journalism for the U of T’s School of Continuing Studies and is currently on the acquisitions committee of Theatre Museum Canada.
 As a playwright, he wrote The African Roscius (Being the Life and Times of Ira Aldridge), produced by Vera Cudjoe at the Alumnae Theatre in 1986, and is currently at work on the libretto for a musical entitled Chappie Johnson and His (almost) All Colored All Stars with musical score by Joe Sealy.